orendaniel/cparus/README.md

 # Technical Details

 This interpreter is built around simplicity,
-It doesn't use any bytecode compliation, as a result programs won't run quickly as they should if they would haven been compiled.
+It doesn't use any bytecode compliation, as a result programs won't run quickly as they should if they would have been compiled.
-Once I will be happy with the interpreter I might write a compiler ( in the far future )

-Nevertheless it optimize the last call in a macro ( a re-call ) and it "compiles" user macro to an intermediate representation instead of evaluating a string.
+Nevertheless it optimize the last call in a macro ( a re-call ) and it "compiles" usermacro to an intermediate representation instead of evaluating it as string.
+This implementation for simplicity doesn't implement quotation as a pointer, but as prefix to a symbol.

+Further more, for sake of simplicity this implementation doesn't support strings and arrays.

 CParus can also be used as a library, for details refer to repl.c